 Tick mark labels along the respective x-, y-, and z-axes

-This is because YLimMode is auto, which always causes the MATLAB® software to recompute the axis limits.
+This is because YLimMode is auto, which means the axes recompute the axis limits whenever necessary.

-If you set the value controlled by an automatic-mode property, MATLAB sets the mode to manual and does not automatically recompute the value.
+If you assign a value to a property controlled by an automatic-mode property, MATLAB® sets the mode property to manual.
+When the mode property is manual, the axes does not automatically recompute the property value.

-the set statement sets the x- and y-axis limits and changes the XLimMode and YLimMode properties to manual.
-The second line statement now draws a line that is clipped to the axis limits [1 12] instead of causing the axes to recompute its limits.
+Setting values for the XLim and YLim properties changes the XLimMode and YLimMode properties to manual.
+The second plot statement draws a line that is clipped to the axis limits instead of causing the axes to recompute its limits.